 1. How does tube feeding impact the quality of life of individuals with dementia and eating problems?

 2. How can these impacts be categorized from the caregivers’ view?

-By exploring their challenges and difficulties with the feeding tube, this study will help increase the caregivers’ knowledge and their awareness and understanding regarding tube feeding usage outcomes among individuals with dementia to ultimately provide better end-of-life care for a patient who has dementia.
+By exploring their challenges and difficulties with the feeding tube, this study will help increase the caregivers’ knowledge and awareness and understanding regarding tube feeding usage outcomes among individuals with dementia to ultimately provide better end-of-life care for a patient with dementia.